 - Company background.
 Have a one-page background prepared and ready in case a journalist wants to learn more about your company’s history.
 If you begin working with a new business partner or vendor, the background will provide insight that will help them better understand how to work with you.
 This company background may or may not be different from the one posted in the “About” section of your website.

-- Style and Brand Guides.
+- Style and brand guides.
 Ensure consistency in your branding by creating and maintaining copy and visual style guides.
-Copy style guides include info on brand-specific spellings and grammar rules (such as whether or not to use serial commas), while visual style guides outline what fonts are to be used and when, the specific codes for brand colors, etc.
+Copy style guides include info on brand-specific spellings and grammar rules (such as whether or not to use serial commas), while visual style guides outline what fonts are to be used and when, the specific Pantone codes for brand colors, etc.

-- Website Instructions.
+- Website instructions.
 Can’t remember how to change that image on your homepage?
-Keep a document that contains all the necessary steps for different procedures, particularly those you don’t do that often and are liable to forget.
-Better yet, make it part of the contract that these instructions are included in the development of the website.
+Keep a document that contains all the necessary steps for different procedures, particularly those you don’t do that often and so are liable to forget.
+Better yet, make it part of the developer’s contract that these instructions are included in the development of the website.